Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Towards Non-Euclidean Foundation Models

 \subsection{Fine-tuning Existing Euclidean Foundation Models}

-The off-the-shelf Euclidean foundation model already encodes rich information from pretraining, offering a strong starting point for addressing the aforementioned challenges.
-A computationally efficient strategy is to adapt these models to non-Euclidean geometry, retaining their original capabilities while enabling generalization to data with non-Euclidean structures or relationships.
+Off-the-shelf pre-trained Euclidean foundation models are strong starting points as they already encode rich information.
+An efficient strategy is to adapt them to non-Euclidean spaces, thereby retaining their original capabilities and enabling generalization to data with non-Euclidean structures.
 We propose four strategies, shown in Figure~\ref{model_arch}(a): (1) Geometric prompt tuning; (2) Geometric low-rank adaptation; (3) Geometric knowledge distillation; and (4) Geometric transfer learning.